CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/scaling.md

 ## What is a Scaler?

-A **Scaler** is the Clever Cloud "instance".
-It is an individual container hosting your application.
-They are not virtual machines and are independent.
+A **Scaler** is a Clever Cloud "instance".
+It is an individual and independent virtual machine hosting your application.
 A Scaler is defined by two factors: RAM and CPU.

 With the Scalers, Clever Cloud gives you the ability to scale your application **up and down** with **two non exclusive methods**: horizontal and vertical scaling.